ken-okabe/ken-okabe.github.io/src/content/docs/en/book/unit-4/section-3/0-haskell-issue.md

 Through completely unnatural constraints in category theory (one implementation per typeclass), Haskell arbitrarily selects Cartesian product as "standard" and exiles zip structure to an artificial type called `ZipList`.
 Then it post-hoc justifies this logical failure as "design refinement," making it appear as if there were mathematical necessity.

-**This is a典型的 example of lack of sincere educational integrity, distorting the theoretical understanding of many people seeking to learn functional programming.**
+**This is a typical example of lack of sincere educational integrity, distorting the theoretical understanding of many people seeking to learn functional programming.**

 ## Conclusion: Pursuing True Theoretical Integrity and Educational Responsibility